P?=NP as minimization of degree 4 polynomial, integration or Grassmann number problem, and new graph isomorphism problem approaches: Subset Sum as hyperplane/sphere intersection or integration problem

 \subsection{Symmetric polynomials approach}

-While the original question if the set of $2^n$ possibilities: $X= \{\sum_i a_i y_i:\ a_i\in\{-1,1\}\}$ contains zero seems very difficult (NP), surprisingly, we can inexpensively calculate sums of small natural $k$-th powers of all these $2^n$ values:
+While the original question if the set of $2^n$ possibilities: $X= \{\sum_i a_i y_i:\ a_i\in\{-1,1\}\}$ contains zero seems very difficult (NP), surprisingly, we can inexpensively calculate sums of small natural $p$-th powers of all these $2^n$ values: \be t_k :=\sum_{x\in X} x^p\qquad\qquad s_k:=\sum_i y_i^p \ee Obviously $t_p=0$ for all odd $p$.
+For even $p$, $t_0=2^n$,